Now that you're more or less aware of what these blog posts are about, let's get down to business!

 In case you are into Unity, good news for you!
 Unity also has an AR functionality, when combined with Vuforia.

 Since the tutorial is already one year old, there are some features which are placed in different locations than in the tutorial.
 The one I had more problems with was not being able to find Database Load Behaviour (script).
-To solve this, when ARCamera is selected in hierarchy, go to "vuforia configuration", there you will find "datasets"', check "load database"& "activate".
+To solve this, when ARCamera is selected in the hierarchy, go to "vuforia configuration", there you will find "datasets"', check "load database"& "activate".

 (When you have difficulties like this, the most useful thing is actually commenting or reading the comments, there's over 50% likelihood of someone sharing your problem).